Creativity and Machine Learning: A Survey: Generative Models

-The third possibility is to optimize the input so that to transform it into the desired output.
-DeepDream \cite{mordvintsev15} generates ``hallucinated'' images by modifying the input in order to maximize the output of a certain level from a pre-trained classifier.
-Also artistic style transfer is based on the same idea.
-Given an input image and a target image, the input image is modified by means of both style and content losses thanks to a pre-trained classifier.
-The content loss is minimized if the current and the original input images cause the same outputs from the hidden layers.
-The style loss is minimized if the current and the target images have the same pattern of correlation between feature maps in the hidden layers \cite{gatys16}.
-Control over results can be improved by considering additional losses about colour, space, and scale \cite{gatys17}.
+The second approach consists of optimizing the inputs to transform them into the desired outputs.
+DeepDream \cite{mordvintsev15} generates ``hallucinated'' images by modifying the input to maximize the activation of a certain layer from a pre-trained classifier.
+Artistic style transfer is based on the same idea.
+Given an input image and a target image, the former is modified by means of both style and content losses thanks to a pre-trained classifier.
+The content loss is minimized if the current and the original input images generate the same outputs from the hidden layers.
+The style loss is minimized if the current and target images have the same pattern of correlation between feature maps in the hidden layers \cite{gatys16}.
+Control over results can be improved by considering additional losses about color, space, and scale \cite{gatys17}.